C-bowman/inference-tools/docs/source/pdf_tools.rst

 GaussianKDE
 ~~~~~~~~~~~
 The GaussianKDE class provides an estimate of a univariate PDF for a given set of sample data using
 Gaussian kernel density estimation.
-An estimate of the mode is calulated automatically, and like
+The class also provides a method which returns the
-UnimodalPdf, the credible interval for a given percentile is available through a method call.
+highest-density interval for a chosen percentile.

 .. autoclass:: inference.pdf_tools.GaussianKDE
    :members: __call__, interval, plot_summary, locate_mode